 The use of D5000 - D5014/17 on the Southern Region was not without problems.
 Like a number of the early classes the Derby built Type 2s were found to be overweight, in this case almost five tons overweight.
 This heavier than expected axle loading was a major concern for the SR Civil Engineer, leading to D5004 & D5005 visiting Eastleigh Works in February to see what could be done to reduce the axle loadings.
 The easiest solution was to remove the train heating boiler and boiler water tanks, this being done on locomotives D5002 - D5006, which made them a little more versatile in regard to their route availability, though the boilers were sorely missed during the winter.

 The summer dated Margate - Birkenhead had been in the hands of the Type 2s from June 15th, working as far as Redhill, noted on the first four days were D5001/02/05/04.
 On the heavier Saturday working double heading was frequent.

 Somewhere on the Southern Region (possibly Hither Green) D5004 & D5001 (?) await their next turn of duty.
 The locomotive has not yet been fitted with headboard brackets, but has had the boiler water tank (and boiler) removed as a weight saving measure to placate the SR Civil engineer.
 The still shiny paintwork suggests D5004 is not long out of the Works.

-With the arrival of the BRCW Type 3's and the successful start up of the Kent electrification plan the Type 2's were slowly returned to the LMR, D5006 moved to Crewe (5B) during March whilst D5005 headed north in June to Rugby (2A), D5004 went to Willesden (1A) in October.
+With the arrival of the BRCW Type 3s and the successful start up of the Kent electrification plan the Type 2s were slowly returned to the LMR, D5004 transferred to Willesden (1A) in September.
 At Willesden D5004 was a frequent runner on the local commuter services, occasionally to be found on the Birmingham - Coventry - Rugby locals as well.

 ||Date & location unknown, but perhaps on the Southern Region, D5004 in the early days.